curvedinf/dir-assistant/docs/configuration.md

 - `INDEX_CHUNK_WORKERS`: Number of concurrent processes for generating embeddings per file.
 Default: 10.
 - `INDEX_MAX_CHUNK_REQUESTS_PER_MINUTE`: Maximum embedding requests per minute for chunks.
 Default: 600.

 File workers and chunk workers are multiplicative, so the total max concurrency for the indexing process in terms of number of embedding calls is `INDEX_CONCURRENT_FILES * INDEX_CHUNK_WORKERS`.
 Likewise, the max embedding rate is `INDEX_MAX_FILES_PER_MINUTE * INDEX_MAX_CHUNK_REQUESTS_PER_MINUTE`.
-To set them appropriately for a rate limited API, start by setting both to the square root of the target rate limit.
+To rate limit appropriately for a rate limited API, start by setting both `PER_MINUTE` settings to the square root of the target rate limit.
 To configure these settings, add them to the `[DIR_ASSISTANT]` section in your config file:

 ```toml
 [DIR_ASSISTANT]